ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-nat" href="https://osu.ppy.sh/users/7592136">Daletto</a></p>

-Congratulations on this historic podium finish for your team in the Catch World Cup!
+Congratulations on this historic podium finish for your team in the osu!catch World Cup!
 This is the first time France has finished in the top 3.
 How does it feel to have achieved this milestone, and do you think France could replicate this result next year, or perhaps even take home the trophy and win?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/8266817" style="background-image: url('/wiki/shared/avatars/Natsuko.jpg')"></a>